TuxInvader/ft232h-1wire/README.md

 Implementation of 1-wire using the Adafruit FT232H Breakout board.

+GPIO seems to function significanlty better on the second MPSSE (ACBUS) on my board.
+If you have problems using the D4-D7 pins, then try using C0-C7

 See Also: [Adafruit GPIO fork with 1-Wire Support](https://github.com/TuxInvader/Adafruit_Python_GPIO)

 Created using hints and examples from Adafruits GPIO library, and Neenars PyDigitemp: